purvalpatel/kubernetes/Istio-Sidecar-servicemesh-integration-demo.md

 Now application should send metrics on opentelemetry - `http://otel-collector.observability.svc.cluster.local:4317` <br>

-So keeping this part on hold from here. <br>

 Allow Jaeger to open in browser:
 ```
 kubectl patch svc jaeger -n observability -p '{"spec": {"type": "NodePort"}}'}'